Learn How to Encrypt Your Emails

 How to scan your email for viruses

 When you want to have secure email communication, you can also use antivirus software.
 That will ensure you are doing everything possible to protect your data.
-Good antivirus software, like Norton or AVG, is easy to use and will scan your email for viruses.
+Trustworthy antivirus software is easy to use and will scan your email for viruses.

 Some email providers, like Gmail, also automatically scan all incoming and outgoing emails for viruses.
 Gmail in particular says it will reject any message that includes an attachment infected with a virus, or it will prevent you from downloading the infected attachment.